'hugely-gifted soloist of the younger generation' - The Quarterly Review

 Midori has performed as a soloist extensively throughout Europe and Japan.

 She has appeared in some of the world's most prestigious venues, including Tonhalle Zurich, Tokyo Opera City Hall, Philharmony Warsaw, Wigmore Hall, and the Rector's Palace (Croatia).

 Now basing her work in London and Tokyo, Midori’s performances have been frequently broadcast on TV, BBC Radio 3, and various media in UK and Japan.
 In 2017, NHK TV broadcast a documentary about her projects to promote works by British and Japanese composers in both countries.
 In Spring 2018, Midori joined BBC Radio 3 for the Japanese music season Night Blossoms, introducing many leading composers and artists from Japan.

-Midori is also an avid bilingual writer in English and Japanese, particularly known for her expertise in 20th Century British composers.
+Midori is also an avid bilingual writer and speaker in English and Japanese, particularly known for her expertise in 20th Century British composers.

 In 2017, her first book, a Japanese translation of Eric Fenby's classic book of recollections Delius as I knew him (1936) was published in Japan.
 This became the first ever resource on Delius to be published in Japanese, and has been featured on the national press, such as 'Book of the Week' on the Mainichi Newspaper.